Pauly-D/crypto-viz/README.md

 # Open a browser to localhost:8080
 ```

 It will take a little time to run, around 15 seconds on my current hardware.
 The visualization performs an exhaustive search when selecting a layout for the currencies.
-It will lock up the UI of the tab during that time, and you may be prompted to kill it - just persevere.

 # Requirements
 This visualization requires a somewhat modern browser to run.
 It uses some semi-recent JavaScript features, such as Maps, Sets, Generators and Arrow Functions.